Smoking and Asthma Don't Mix

 Increases the frequency of attacks and your need for asthma medication

 Makes your airways more sensitive to other triggers, such as pollen

 Makes your airways slow to heal

 Children with asthma who live in homes with smokers have more wheezing, need more medications and make more trips to the emergency room than other youngsters with asthma.

-Children are more vulnerable to the effects of secondhand smoke because they are still developing physically, and they have a faster respiratory rate than adults, according to the EPA.
+According to the EPA, children are more vulnerable to the effects of secondhand smoke because they are still developing physically, and they have a faster respiratory rate than adults.
 Children also are not able to control their home environment.

 Pregnant women and smoke